headassbtw/headassbtw/README.md

 ### Hi there 👋

-I'm headass, an intermediate software developer, primarily in C++ and C#, dabbling in rust.
+I'm headass, an intermediate software developer, primarily in C++ and Rust, recovering from C#.

+I make things I want or am paid to want, and live-tweet a lot of it.

 Fuck python.